 Chef Heena Patel embodies “besharam” with restaurant relaunch

-Opening her own brick and mortar restaurant wasn’t something Chef Heena Patel was looking to do at nearly 54 years old.
+Opening her own brick-and-mortar restaurant wasn’t something Chef Heena Patel was looking to do at nearly 54 years old.
 Yet earlier this summer that’s precisely what she did, with the relaunch of Besharam, an Urdu word that means “shameless,” at the Minnesota Street Project.
 (Read more)

 Relive the city’s greatest hits at Mission Bay mini-golf course